Helping millions of people navigate the world of technology.

 Get-AppxPackage | % { Add-AppxPackage -DisableDevelopmentMode -Register "$($_.InstallLocation)\AppxManifest.xml" -verbose }

-After executing the command, reboot your PC and try using Quick Settings again.
+After running the above command, restart your PC, and try using Quick Settings again.

-Step 3: Use the drop-down menu next to Startup type to select Automatic and hit the Apply button.
+Step 3: Use the drop-down menu next to Startup type to select Automatic and hit Apply.

-If the service is still not running, click on the Start button on the same window to run it.
+If the service is still not running, click Start in the same window.

 Step 2: Use the address bar at the top to navigate to the following key: